QubesOS/qubes-doc/user/templates/debian/debian-upgrade.rst

 .. warning::
    This page is intended for advanced users.

-   Most users will find it easier to :doc:`install a new template <user/templates/debian/debian:installing>` instead of upgrading in-place.
+   Most users will find it easier to :ref:`install a new template <user/templates/debian/debian:installing>` instead of upgrading in-place.
    If you have made customizations or installed additional packages in the current template that you want to preserve, then upgrading in-place may be the best way to go.